A. GENERAL RULES AND PROCEDURES

 3. Turn-in times, turn-in area, and hot coal bin locations will be announced at the cook’s meeting.

-1. Your competitive food entries must submitted in the event-supplied Styrofoam containers.
+1. Your competitive food entries must submitted in the event-supplied containers.
 The event coordinator may alter this requirement for special food categories.
 You will be handed all your containers with ample time prior to the start of judging.
 Each container will have a team identifier, either as a barcode or a team number.

-2. The competitive meats may be presented sliced, diced, pulled, or chopped.
+2. The competitive meats may be presented sliced, diced, pulled, or chopped as specified above for each meat.
 A minimum of SIX separate, identifiable food portions MUST be submitted.
 (It is acceptable to include more than the minimum SIX PORTIONS which allows extra for table captains, volunteers, etc.) The ABBQA recognizes pulled and chopped meat in the Pork Butt and Brisket categories only.
 In the case of pulled or chopped meat, there needs to be enough for each judge to take a sample.
 Entries will be judged on Appearance, Tenderness/Texture, and Taste.
 Burnt ends of Brisket, if submitted, will be judged for Appearance only, and will not be judged for Tenderness/Texture or Taste.

-3. Garnish is optional but, if used, is limited to chopped, sliced, shredded or whole leaves of fresh green lettuce; common curly parsley or flat leaf parsley; green kale; or cilantro.
-Use of cabbage, endive, red kale, or red-tipped lettuce is not permitted.
+3. Garnish is optional but, if used, is limited to chopped, sliced, shredded or whole leaves of fresh green lettuce (green leaf, butter, romaine, or iceberg lettuce); common curly parsley or flat leaf parsley; or green kale..
+Use of cabbage, endive, red kale, red-tipped lettuce, ornamental kale, Tuscan or dinosaur kale, other leafy greens, cilantro, dill weed, thyme, rosemary, sage, other herbs, flowers, decorative leaves, or sliced/ carved vegetable or fruit is not permitted.
+Garnish must not extend beyond the edge of the box.
 Any entry not complying with this rule will be given a “1” on appearance.

-4. No toothpicks, skewers, foil or foreign materials are allowed in the container.
+4. No toothpicks, skewers, foil, brush bristles or foreign non-food materials are allowed in the container.

 1. Entries will be judged by a judging team, which is comprised of six judges who are at least 16 years of age.